Energy-Momentum Conservation as a Constraint to Restrict the Space of Viable Field Lagrangians: Vector Field versus Spin-Two Field: Does conservation of the total energy-momentum tensor determine the form of the Lagrangian density for the symmetric field ?

 \section{Does conservation of the total energy-momentum tensor determine the form of the Lagrangian density for the symmetric field $h_{\al\be}$?}

 \lab{s_5} \ezero

+In the following analysis, we restrict attention to local Poincar\'{e}-invariant Lagrangian densities that are analytic in $h_{\mu\nu}$, are quadratic in first derivatives of $h_{\mu\nu}$, contain no non-derivative potential terms, and admit an expansion; in a manner analogous to how we proceeded in section 4, we will call the set of Lagrangian densities that satisfy these requirements $\mathbf{L} (h)$.

-With the symmetrized Belinfante energy-momentum tensor $U^{\mu\nu}$ in hand, together with the results derived at the end of the previous section, we now address the central question of this paper: does imposing condition d) determine the form of the Lagrangian density $L$ that generates $U^{\mu\nu}(h_{\al\be})$?
+With the Belinfante-Rosenfeld energy-momentum tensor $U^{\mu\nu}$ in hand, together with the results derived at the end of the previous section, we now address the central question of this paper: does imposing condition d) determine the form of the Lagrangian density $L$ that generates $U^{\mu\nu}[h_{\al\be}]$?
 We assume that $h_{\al\be}$ is a symmetric field that is taken to describe the gravitational interaction.
 To address this question, we begin by determining the general form of the action to be considered.
-We consider a point-like test particle of mass m interacting with the symmetric field $h_{\al\be}$, and assume that (as usual) the system's total action consists of three pieces: the free particle action $S_P$, the free field action $S_F$, and the interaction term $S_I$.

-As we shall see, the specific form of the free-particle action is irrelevant to the question addressed in this section.
-For consistency reasons, we will assume that it is proportional to the mass $m$ of the particle and that it yields the correct free-particle equations of motion \footnote{With these requirements, the particle action may well be given by the usual special relativity expression $S_P= -m\int {\sqrt{\eta_{\mu\nu} \f{dz^\mu}{d\tau}\f{dz^\nu}{d\tau}}\,d\tau}$ or by the line integral used by Feynman in Ref.\cite{[5]} {\it{i.e.}} $S^\prime_P=\, -\f{m}{2}\int \eta_{\mu\nu} \f{dz^\mu}{d\tau}\f{dz^\nu}{d\tau}d\tau$.
-Our study will be independent of the expression considered for $S_P$. } .
+We consider the total action \bea S \aeq \int L_{\rm{matter}}\, d^4x + \int L(h)\, d^4x. \lab{5.2} \eea Here, $L_{\rm{matter}}$ is the matter Lagrangian density including the interaction with $h_{\mu\nu}$ and $L(h) \in \mathbf{L} (h)$.